ascheben/evotracer_machina/README.md

 ### Parallelization of the full simulation pipeline

 There is a `parallel_sim.sh` wrapper script that allows for manual specification of the inputs to `sim_full_pipeline.sh` to then run the pipeline in parallel batches across nodes using ParaFly.
 This script is best used after having a general understanding of `sim_full_pipeline.sh` due to the need for extensive manual changes of the `sim_full_pipeline.sh` input within `parallel_sim.sh`.
-This parallel_sim.sh script can be run with:
+The `parallel_sim.sh`` script can be run with:
 ```
 ./parallel_sim.sh
 ```